kristoff-it/ziggy/editors/nvim/README.md

 ### 1. Add the following lines to your `nvim-treesitter` config

-The following snipped should be pasted inside of
+The following lines should be pasted inside of your config file.

 ```lua
 local parser_config = require("nvim-treesitter.parsers").get_parser_configs()